Art Gallery of Ballarat

 The Art Gallery of Ballarat is the oldest regional art gallery in Australia.
 It was established in 1884 as the Ballarat Fine Art Gallery by a company of interested citizens led by James Oddie.
 It initially rented out the first floor of the Ballarat Academy of Music; the current building on Lydiard Street North opened in 1890.
 The gallery was privately owned until financial insecurity led to the building and collection being handed over to the Ballarat City Council in 1977.
 In 2008, the gallery adopted its current name and became a free-entry venue.
 Louise Tegart is the gallery's current director.

 The Art Gallery of Ballarat is a tourist attraction for Ballarat.
 Listed on the Victorian Heritage Register, its two-storey building is one of the city's most historically significant.
 The collection is composed of over 11,200 works from the eighteenth century to the present day.
 The gallery holds temporary exhibitions in addition to its main display rooms on the upper floor.
-Although the Eureka Flag has been part of the collection since 1895, it is currently on long-term loan to the Eureka Centre.
+Although the Eureka Flag has been part of the collection since 1895, it has since been on long-term loan to the Eureka Centre.

 Establishment

+Opening of Ballarat Fine Art Gallery (1890).

 In June 1884, the prominent Ballarat benefactor James Oddie (1824–1911) funded and lent paintings for a public exhibition at the city hall.
 Soon after, a group of interested citizens held a meeting and decided that a permanent art gallery should be established.
 Lacking their own building, they rented out the first floor of the Ballarat Academy of Musicwhere Her Majesty's Theatre now isfrom Sir William Clarke.
 On 11 September 1884, Governor Henry Loch opened the gallery during his first visit to Ballarat.
 The collection was then mainly composed of loaned items; Oddie was the main benefactor and is considered the gallery's "patron and founder".
 J. A. Powell succeeded E. Turnbull as Secretary.

 In August 1886, the State Government sanctioned £2000 to purchase pictures for the Gallery and granted them a site on Lydiard Street.
-It was designed by Tappin, Gilbert and Dennehy in the Renaissance Revival architecture style as a bluestone brick and render facade and stone stairway.
+It was designed by Tappin, Gilbert and Dennehy in the Renaissance Revival style as a bluestone brick and render facade and stone stairway.
 The foundation stone was laid by Sir William Clarke on 21 June 1887 to commemorate the Golden Jubilee of Queen Victoria.
 In May 1886, the Ballarat Fine Art Public Gallery Association was established.

 The first stage of the new building was completed in 1890.
-The new building was opened by Alfred Deakin on Friday 13 June 1890.
+The new building was opened by the local member, later Prime Minister, Alfred Deakin on Friday 13 June 1890.

 At the 1905 annual meeting, a heated exchange ensured: gallery president Oddie accused Secretary J. A. Powell of "insubordination in connection" to the gallery's renovation and pawning its items to the government.
 Oddie threatened to remove all gallery items under his ownership.
 He only yielded when Prime Minister Deakin urged him in writing to reconsider.